nicolomaioli/dotfiles/README.md

 - Adding external repositories fails, this affects:
   - Google Chrome
   - Terraform
+- `i3`:
   - Installing `i3-gaps` raises conflict with `i3` in Fedora
+- `sway`:
+  - Chrome is unable to download files when installed alongside Gnome
   - Unable to run `localectl` as it requires interactive access
-  - This is probably true for all `systemctl` commands
-- Occasional screen tearing of Intel graphics on X11
-  - Although `20-intel.conf` definitely improves things
-- Google Chrome is unable to download files in `sway` (Fedora)

 ## Supported systems